Darrion Weems

-Darrion Anthony Weems (born September 4, 1988) is a former American football offensive tackle in the National Football League turned Investor and TV producer.
-Darrion played for the Dallas Cowboys and Denver Broncos.
-He played college football at the University of Oregon.
+Darrion Anthony Weems (born September 4, 1988) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+Weems played for the Dallas Cowboys and Denver Broncos.
+He played college football for the Oregon Ducks.
+After football, he became an investor and TV producer.

-Early years
+Early life

 Weems attended McMain High School, but was forced to move before his junior year due to Hurricane Katrina.
 He transferred to Taft High School, where he was named All-American.

 He accepted a scholarship from the University of Oregon.
 As a junior, he started 7 games at both tackle positions.
 He became a regular starter at left tackle as a senior and was part of an offense that ranked third in the nation in scoring, sixth in total offense and fifth in rushing.

 Professional career

 Minnesota Vikings

-On April 29, 2012, he signed with the Minnesota Vikings as an undrafted free agent..
+On April 29, 2012, he signed with the Minnesota Vikings as an undrafted free agent.

 New England Patriots

 On July 27, 2012, he signed with the New England Patriots as a free agent.